univention/ucsschool-id-connector/docs/development.rst

    You need to be able to:

-   - understand the structure of udm objects
+   - understand the structure of UDM objects
-   - understand how to read (and maybe write) udm objects, according to your needs
+   - understand how to read (and maybe write) UDM objects, according to your needs

    |rarr| https://docs.software-univention.de/developer-reference-5.0.html#udm:rest_api

 Pre-commit (optional)
    A framework for managing and maintaining multi-language pre-commit hooks.

-   This is only needed if you need to commit to the univention ucsschool-id-connector repo.
+   This is only needed if you need to commit to the univention |IDC| repo.

    You need to be able to: